Patten & Patten Inc. TN Reduces Stock Holdings in Truist Financial Co. (NYSE:TFC)

 Analyst Upgrades and Downgrades

-Truist Financial (NYSE:TFC – Get Free Report) last released its earnings results on Thursday, October 19th.
-The insurance provider reported $0.80 earnings per share for the quarter, missing analysts’ consensus estimates of $0.82 by ($0.02).
-The firm had revenue of $5.73 billion for the quarter, compared to analysts’ expectations of $5.70 billion.
-Truist Financial had a net margin of 17.59% and a return on equity of 10.74%.
-The firm’s quarterly revenue was down 2.7% compared to the same quarter last year.
-During the same quarter last year, the firm posted $1.24 EPS.
-On average, analysts anticipate that Truist Financial Co. will post 3.76 earnings per share for the current year.
+Truist Financial (NYSE:TFC – Get Free Report) last posted its quarterly earnings results on Thursday, October 19th.
+The insurance provider reported $0.80 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.82 by ($0.02).
+The company had revenue of $5.73 billion during the quarter, compared to analysts’ expectations of $5.70 billion.
+Truist Financial had a return on equity of 10.74% and a net margin of 17.59%.
+The company’s quarterly revenue was down 2.7% on a year-over-year basis.
+During the same period in the prior year, the business posted $1.24 EPS.
+On average, equities research analysts forecast that Truist Financial Co. will post 3.76 EPS for the current fiscal year.

 Truist Financial Dividend Announcement

-The company also recently declared a special dividend, which was paid on Friday, December 1st.
-Investors of record on Friday, November 10th were issued a dividend of $0.52 per share.
+The firm also recently disclosed a special dividend, which was paid on Friday, December 1st.
+Stockholders of record on Friday, November 10th were paid a $0.52 dividend.
 The ex-dividend date was Thursday, November 9th.
-This represents a yield of 7.4%.
-Truist Financial’s payout ratio is 52.39%.
+This represents a dividend yield of 7.4%.
+Truist Financial’s payout ratio is currently 52.39%.

 About Truist Financial